bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

      0x6E1C4AF8630E024249A7C344844C8B5C\*i
 G = (X, Y)
 ~~~~

+The tables used in multiplications of this generator (small multiples of G for
+windowed multiply, endomorphism images for the optimized multiply) can be
+pre-generated to speed up the first, fixed-point DH computation.

 Two users, Alice and Bob, can carry out the following steps to derive a shared
 key: each picks a random string of 32 bytes, mA and mB, respectively.
 Alice